microsoft/react-native-windows-samples/docs/native-platform-modules.md

 ### 1. Define the API surface in TypeScript

-The default template for a new library starts with a simple Turbo Native Module based on the name as the project, i.e. our `testlib` project contains with a `TestLib` module, whose API surface is defined in `src\NativeTestlib.ts`:
+The default template for a new library starts with a simple Turbo Native Module based on the name of the project, i.e. our `testlib` project contains a `TestLib` module, whose API surface is defined in `src\NativeTestlib.ts`:

 ```ts
 import type { TurboModule } from 'react-native';